tphakala/birdnet-go/doc/building.md

 Building can be tricky because of the many system development library dependencies.
 It is recommended to follow the [building locally guide](#building-locally).
-However, there is also a [devcontainer](#devcontainer) approach with the dependencies all installed inside a container.
+However, there is also a [devcontainer guide](#devcontainer) with all the dependencies installed inside a container.

-## Devcontainer approach
+## Devcontainer

 For development in VSCode, a [devcontainer](https://code.visualstudio.com/docs/remote/containers) can be used.
 Open the project in VSCode and hit `F1` or `Shift-Command-P` on Mac, type `Reopen in Container` and wait for the container to build.